Skip to main content

 1 minute601,44043,200

-For most social listening and brand monitoring, polling every 10-30 seconds is sufficient - you catch any tweet within half a minute of posting.
-Reserve 1-5 second intervals for financial signal detection or breaking news bots.
-See Pricing to estimate your monthly cost based on these numbers.
+For most social listening and brand monitoring, 10 to 30 seconds is sufficient: any new tweet is detected within half a minute.
+Reserve 1 to 5 second intervals for financial signal detection or breaking-news pipelines.
+See Pricing to estimate monthly cost.

-For high-volume monitoring needs that exceed standard plan limits, contact us at [email protected] or on Discord for custom enterprise quotas and volume discounts.
+For volumes that exceed standard plan limits, contact [email protected] or Discord for a custom rate-limit quota.

 Production Hardening

-The examples above work for development and testing.
-For production, address these three concerns:
+The examples above work for development.
+For production, address these five concerns.

 1. Persist last_seen_id Across Restarts

-If your script crashes and restarts without remembering its checkpoint, it either reprocesses old tweets (duplicate alerts) or misses the gap entirely.
-Store the last seen ID in a file, database, or Redis:
+If the script crashes and restarts without remembering its checkpoint, it either reprocesses old tweets (duplicate alerts) or silently skips the gap.
+Store the last seen ID in a file, database, or Redis.

 import json